sblanco-incomm/https---github.com-incomm-iac-internet_filters/README.md

-#Playbooks to filter and un-filter internet BGP peering.
+<h1 id="snow-normal_chg-api">Playbooks to filter and un-filter internet BGP peering.</h1>

-Automate the application and removal of a filter to an Internet provider on a cisco device.
+##Automate the application and removal of a filter to an Internet provider on a cisco device.
 Two playbooks have been created to automate these activities:

 pb_add_66_filter.yml - This playbook adds the as-path filter 66 in an out to a bgp peering, base on the information provided on the inventory file.